2017 Brown Bears football team

-The 2017 Brown Bears football team represented Brown University in the 2017 NCAA Division I FCS football season.
-They were led by 20th-year head coach Phil Estes and played their home games at Brown Stadium.
-They are a member of the Ivy League.
-They finished the season 2–8, 0–7 in Ivy League play, to finish in eighth place.
-Brown averaged 4,858 fans per game.
+The 2017 Brown Bears football team represented Brown University as a member of the Ivy League during the 2017 NCAA Division I FCS football season.
+Led by 20th-year head coach Phil Estes, the Bears compiled an overall record of 2–8 with a mark of 0–7 in conference play, placing last out of eight teams in the Ivy League.
+Brown played home games at Brown Stadium in Providence, Rhode Island.

 Schedule

 The 2017 schedule consisted of four home games, five away games, and one game against Dartmouth at Fenway Park in Boston.
 The Bears hosted Ivy League foes Princeton and Penn, and traveled to Harvard, Cornell, and Columbia.

 As in 2016, Brown's non-conference opponents were Bryant of the Northeast Conference, Rhode Island of the Colonial Athletic Association, and Stetson of the Pioneer Football League.